Fabric Structure and Design Pinpoint Details

 Combined Drafting Plan

-• Combined draft is produced by two or more draft combined together.
+• The combined draft is produced by two or more drafts combined together.

-• In producing some special types of fabrics different type of draft are to be mixed.
+• In producing some special types of fabrics different types of drafts must be mixed.

 • It is a very complicated type of draft.

-• It can be chosen if there are some technological or economical reasons.
+• It can be chosen if there are some technological or economic reasons.

 Some important factors